ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 1. to specify a family of structures, namely *models*, and
 2. to specify substructure (the *empirical structures*) of those models as candidates for the direct representation of observable phenomena (*appearances*)

+Definition (empirical adequacy)

-**Definition (empirical adequacy)**: A theory is empirically adequate iff there is some model in it such that its empirical structure is isomorphic to all appearances
+: A theory is empirically adequate iff there is some model in it such that its empirical structure is isomorphic to at least all appearances

 **Example**: The "axioms" of quantum mechanics are actually using the new picture because:
 -  **Model way**: Uses *pre-defined mathematical objects* (like vectors and operators) to directly present a structure that represents physical systems.